citado/RoadToPhD/README.md

 # Ph.D.
 Proposal

-LoRa Network End-to-End Performance Evaluation / Winter 2022 / Dr.Bakhshi, Dr.Rasti
+- **Topic**: LoRa Network End-to-End Performance Evaluation
+- **Start Date**: Fall 2022
+- **Under Supervision**: Dr.Bakhshi, Dr.Rasti

 ## Introduction 👋

-Ph.D. proposal on the end to end performance evaluation of LoRa/LoRaWAN network including platform, network server and applications.
+Ph.D. proposal/thesis on the end to end performance evaluation of LoRa/LoRaWAN network including platform, network server and applications. here we want to see different parameters and their effect on performance. some parameters tune an specific layer but create bottleneck in another layer.

 ## Literature Sources 📚